In a nutshell

 The Tram Line 28E

-Taking a ride on the famous Tram 28E is a must for your Lisbon sightseeing itinerary!
+Taking a ride on the famous Tram 28E is a must thing to do in Lisbon!
 The yellow cars with their 1940s charm are iconic and attract lots of tourists.

 The 28E runs from Martim Moniz station in the east to the final stop, Campo Ourique in the west, where you can also find the cemetery of Prazeres, a real hidden gem of Lisbon.

-You’ll cross many of the city’s most popular neighborhoods like Alfama, Bairro Alto, Chiado and Baixa, passing many Lisbon highlights such as Praça do Comércio (#11) or the Lisbon Cathedral (#13).
+You’ll cross many of the city’s most popular neighborhoods like Alfama, Bairro Alto, Chiado and Baixa, as well as many top places to visit in Lisbon like the Praça do Comércio or the Lisbon Cathedral – we’ll show you these later.

 The route itself is already spectacular: the tram goes up the steepest hills, passing through narrow streets in which only a piece of paper will fit between the tram and the house walls.